mohan-cao/revilo/README.md

 `mvn test` - Run unit test

-`mvn package` - Package classes into a jar (works but not executable JAR yet)
+`mvn package` - Package classes into a jar.
+JAR is executable.

 `mvn install` - Do all the above and install the package